 Cindy is National Group Head, Specialized Litigation which includes responsibility for the Health, Labour & Employment, Construction, Environmental, Municipal & Regulatory and Insurance and Tort National Practice Groups.
 In addition to managing the specialized litigation business, Cindy is a member of the firm's National Management Committee.

-Cindy defends hospitals, Community Care Access Centres (CCACs) and other health organizations in many medical malpractice actions on behalf of the Healthcare Insurance Reciprocal of Canada.
+She maintains an active practice in the Health Law and Class Actions Groups.
+Cindy defends hospitals, Community Care Access Centres (CCACs) and other health organizations in medical malpractice actions on behalf of the Healthcare Insurance Reciprocal of Canada.
 She also represents health and service organizations in court and before administrative tribunals.
 In addition, Cindy is involved in defending several product manufacturers in multi-million dollar product liability actions involving pharmaceuticals and other products with health effects.

-· Advising hospitals and CCACs on consent and capacity issues, specifically in regard to steps to be taken when a substitute decision maker is not fulfilling his or her legal obligations
+•Advise hospitals and CCACs on consent and capacity issues, specifically in regard to steps to be taken when a substitute decision maker is not fulfilling his or her legal obligations.

-· Assisting hospitals and CCACs in responding to human rights complaints relating to access to treatment and manner of treatment delivery.
+•Assist hospitals and CCACs in responding to human rights complaints relating to.

 Publications & Presentations